GSA/data.gov/.github/ISSUE_TEMPLATE/o-and-m.md

   Log in to `tts-jump` AWS account with role `SSBDev@ssb-production`, go to custom [SolrAlarm dashboard](https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#dashboards:name=SolrAlarms;start=PT24H) to see the graph for the past 24 hours.
 There should not be any Solr instance has MemoryUtilization go above 90% threshold.
 Each Solr should not restart too often (more than a few times a week)
 - Verify harvesting jobs are running, go through Error reports to catch unusual errors that need attention [[Wiki doc](https://github.com/gsa/data.gov/wiki/Operation-and-Maintenance-Responsibilities#harvest-job-report-daily-email-report)]
-- Go through NewRelic logs to make sure each app's log is current
 - Watch for user email requests
 - Triage DMARC Report from Google (daily) sent to datagovhelp@gsa.gov (only for catalog in prod).
 - Watch in [#datagov-alerts](https://gsa-tts.slack.com/archives/C4RGAM1Q8) and [Vulnerable dependency notifications (daily email reports)](https://github.com/gsa/data.gov/wiki/Operation-and-Maintenance-Responsibilities#vulnerable-dependency-notifications-daily-email-reports) for critical alerts.